movementkitchen/website/src/pages/about/index.md

 Mumbai, India focussing on the therapeutic aspects of yoga.
 I spent three months living and studying full time (900 hours) at the Institute, assisting and teaching at health camps and workshops that the Institute regularly held for the locals.
-Coming back to the UK, I continued studying with Yogacampus London.
+Coming back to the UK, I continued studying with Yogacampus in London.
 After years of learning, teaching and a dedicated daily practice I managed to fully restore my feet and rarely had any back pain.